rajtastic/dmp_maxymiser_service/readme.md

 # 1 Introduction

-This repo contains two [Docker](http://www.docker.com) Images and required config files for the Oracle DMP > Maxymiser Service Proof-Of-Concept.
+This repo contains two [Docker](http://www.docker.com) Images (both using [NodeJS](https://nodejs.org/en/) and [ExpressJS](https://expressjs.com/)) and required config files for the Oracle DMP > Maxymiser Service Proof-Of-Concept.
 This is a service designed to receive data from the Oracle DMP (via real-time [Server Data Transfer](https://docs.oracle.com/en/cloud/saas/data-cloud/data-cloud-help-center/#IntegratingBlueKaiPlatform/DataDelivery/intro_to_sdt.html)) and forward it to the Maxymiser [Customer Data API](https://docs.oracle.com/cloud/latest/marketingcs_gs/OMCGD/Overview.html) as end-user controlled Custom Attributes.

 Optimising returning visitors' landing pages are a key opportunity for conversion.
 This means the existing client-side DMP > Maxymiser integration is sub-optimal because it will either slow loading time for the first page view or delay optimisation for subsequent page views.